Professor Sarah Maxim, Chair

 Alissa J. Stern

 Alissa Stern received a JD from Harvard Law School (1991) and a BA in Anthropology and Southeast Asian Studies from Cornell University (1986) Alissa received an advanced certificate in Indonesian from IKIP Malang (in Jakarta) and helped revise the Echols/Shadily/Wolff Indonesian-English dictionary.
-She has taught at the University of Indonesia Law School and has written on Indonesian environmental negotiations in Harvard Business Review and the Washington Post.
+She has taught at the University of Indonesia Law School and has written in the Harvard Business Review, The Washington Post, and the Stanford Social Innovation Review.
 Her book is entitled “The Process of Business/Environmental Collaborations” (Quorum 2000).